-If you’re currently deciding between taking the company car or the car allowance cash option on offer with your new job, you’re probably weighing up the pros and cons and trying to figure out how exactly company car tax works.
+Whatever you're considering, you’re probably weighing up the pros and cons and trying to figure out how exactly company car tax works and what BIK rates you'll fall under (or how company car tax on electric cars works if you're eco-minded!).
 Before you make a decision, it's important that you understand how a company car allowance is calculated.

 For many, taking the car allowance is just too tempting to refuse.
+So many doors are opened to you: buy new, buy used, take out a personal contract hire deal, make payments towards an existing car.
 But how much money will you get towards your current car/new car in your cash option bonus?

 In this blog Tim Warr of Warr & Co Accountants highlights the usual process a company goes through when calculating their cash option car leasing allowance.